 The data subjects concerned by the collection and processing of Personal Data have varying profiles: natural or legal persons, subscribers, professionals, retired people, students, journalists, members of Cabinet, social welfare groups, etc.

 The FBF undertakes to only store Personal Data for as much time as is strictly necessary to process the information in respect of the goals listed above, and in any event, within the limits imposed by applicable laws and regulations.

 The FBF therefore undertakes to, for instance:

 -Collect and process data required to answer requests for information

-This Personal Data is stored for six months after the end of any exchanges resulting from the initial request to enable the FBF to track these exchanges in the event the same person files a fresh request.
+This Personal Data is stored for five years after the end of any exchanges resulting from the initial request to enable the FBF to track these exchanges in the event the same person files a fresh request.